 It dawned on me, while going through this usual routine, that the whole thing is rather compulsive.
 It’s not so much a calculated choice of activity, but an automatic, repetitive, compulsive activity.

 Now we’re entering the world of addiction.
 Not addiction like heroin, but still an addiction.

 After a little research, my conclusion was affirmed.
 Every time you glance at your phone and see signs of new activity, you get a little boost of dopamine in your brain.

 If you don’t know exactly what dopamine is, here’s a brief definition from Psychology Today.

 Dopamine is a neurotransmitter that helps control the brain’s reward and pleasure centers.
 Dopamine also helps regulate movement and emotional responses, and it enables us not only to see rewards, but to take action to move toward them.

 You might as well be the rat in the maze that’s getting little treats every time he picks the correct path.
 Looking at your cell phone is quickly followed by an emotional boost.
 Of course it’s addictive!

 The question is, what are the costs?
 There are quite a few.

 - It eats up time.
 It may not seem that glancing at your phone quickly many times a day eats up time, but it does.

 - It’s a chronic distraction.
 It fragments your attention and focus.
-Every time you shift your attention away from what you’re doing to look at your cellphone, you have changed your focus.
+Every time you shift your attention away from what you’re doing to look at your cellphone, you’ve changed your focus.
 Your brain requires more energy and time to refocus when you go back to your task.